-Subdivision (3)(c)5: Deleted "a letter of admonition or" following "issuing" in the first sentence, deleted the former second sentence, deleted "a letter of admonition or" following "receipt of" in the present thir prection with" thereafter and "under this Rule" following "proceedings" in the first sentence and the third sentence.
+Subdivision (3)(c)5: Deleted "a letter of admonition or" following "issuing" in the first sentence, deleted the former second sentence, deleted "a letter of admonition or" following "receipt of" in the present third Subdivision (5): Deleted "of his" preceding "statements" and "or" preceding "given in" and inserted mection with" thereafter and "under this Rule" following "proceedings" in the first sentence and the third sentence.

-Subdivision (5): Deleted "of his" preceding "statements" and "or" preceding "given in" and inserted modivision (6): Substituted "the proceedings before the committee" for "an investigation" following of" and inserted "a single justice of" following "issued by" in the first sentence.
+updivision (6): Substituted "the proceedings before the committee" for "an investigation" following of" and inserted "a single justice of" following "issued by" in the first sentence.

-isdivision (7)(c): Substituted "the attorney" for "him" following "against."
+undivision (7)(c): Substituted "the attorney" for "him" following "against."

-recipision (7)(e); Amended generally.
+indivision (7)(e); Amended generally.

-abdivision (8)(a): Substituted "the attorney's" for "his" preceding "guardian" in the second sentence. addivision (8)(b): Substituted "the attorney" for "him" following "suspending" in the second sentence he first paragraph and inserted "or she" preceding "is without" in the second paragraph. and deleted "himself" following "adately defend" in the first paragraph. (bity ision (8)(d): Substituted "the attorney" for "he" following "removed and" in the second sentence he first paragraph and following "duly taken" in the second paragraph, and substituted "the" for "his" adding "disability" and deleted "his" following "direct" in the second paragraph.
+abdivision (8)(a): Substituted "the attorney's" for "his" preceding "guardian" in the second sentence. addivision (8)(b); Substituted "the attorney" for "him" following "suspending" in the second sentence a first paragraph and inserted "or she" preceding "is without" in the second paragraph. abdivision (8)(c): Inserted "or she" preceding "is suffering" and deleted "himself" following "adntely defend" in the first paragraph. bivision (8)(d): Substituted "the attorney" for "he" following "removed and" in the second sentence in first paragraph and following "duly taken" in the second paragraph, and substituted "the" for "his" reling "disability" and deleted "his" following "direct" in the second paragraph.

-modivision (8)(f): Deleted "his" following "period of" in the first sentence and substituted "the" for "his"
+notivision (8)(f): Deleted "his" following "period of" in the first sentence and substituted "the" for "his"

-ding "suspension and" in the second sentence and deleted "he" thereafter.

-podivision (9): Deleted "the" preceding "allegations of misconduct" and substituted "may file a request resign" for "on his part may submit his resignation" thereafter in the introductory paragraph of division (a), substituted "defended" for "himself against them" in subdivision (a)(4) and made other gor dianges in phraseology in subdivisions (a) and (c).
+ding "suspension and" in the second sentence and deleted "he" thereafter. abdivision (9): Deleted "the" preceding "allegations of misconduct" and substituted "may file a request resign" for "on his part may submit his resignation" thereafter in the introductory paragraph of division (a), substituted "defended" for "himself against them" in subdivision (a)(4) and made other nor dianges in phraseology in subdivisions (a) and (c).

-andivision (11): Substituted "the disbarred or suspended attorney" for "he" following "effective date" in second sentence of subdivision (c) and made other minor changes in phraseology throughout the division.
+addivision (11): Substituted "the disbarred or suspended attorney" for "he" following "effective date" he second sentence of subdivision (c) and made other minor changes in phraseology throughout the division.

-abdivision (12)(b): Made minor changes in phraseology in the fourth sentence.
+addivision (12)(b): Made minor changes in phraseology in the fourth sentence.

-abdivision (13)(c): Substituted "an" for "his" following "file" and deleted "upon him" following is division (13)(e): Substituted "a" for "his" preceding "written" and added "as to the alleged violations in to the recommended sanction" following "law."
+and deleted "upon him" following "file" and deleted "upon him" following usdivision (13)(e): Substituted "a" for "his" preceding "written" and added "as to the alleged violations as to the recommended sanction" following "law."